echanlopez/BorderedFJReduction/README.md

 The algebraic logic underlying matrix bordering admits operator-theoretic generalizations.
-In particular, Schur complements have been systematically studied for bounded and complementable operators on Hilbert spaces, providing an appropriate framework for infinite-dimensional extensions under suitable analytic hypotheses.
+In particular, Schur complements have been systematically studied for bounded and complementable operators on Hilbert spaces, providing a mathematically consistent framework for infinite-dimensional extensions under suitable analytic hypotheses.

 See for example:
 - C. Băcuţa, *Schur complements on Hilbert spaces*, Journal of Computational and Applied Mathematics **231** (2009).